lansfy/gonkex/README.md

 1. Fixtures load
 2. Mocks setup
 3. beforeScript execute
+4. pause before request
-4. HTTP-request sent
+5. HTTP-request sent
+6. afterRequestPause
-5. afterRequestScript execute
+7. afterRequestScript execute
-6. The checks are ran
+8. The checks are ran

 ### Script definition

 To define the script you need to provide 2 parameters:

-- `path` (mandatory) - string with a path to the script file;
+- `path` (mandatory) - string with a path to the script file.
-- `timeout` - time in seconds, is responsible for stopping the script on timeout (the default value is 3 seconds).
+- `timeout` - time is responsible for stopping the script on timeout.
+Should be specified in Go's [time duration string](https://pkg.go.dev/time#ParseDuration) or in seconds.
+The default value is `3s`.

 Example: